Skip to content

 0

 My Amazon Elastic Kubernetes Service (Amazon EKS) managed node group failed to create.
-Nodes can't join the cluster and I received an error similar to the following: "Instances failed to join the kubernetes cluster."
+Nodes can't join the cluster, and I received the "Instances failed to join the kubernetes cluster" error.

 Resolution

-Important: For the automation to work, your worker nodes must have permission to access AWS Systems Manager and have Systems Manager running.
-To grant permission, attach the AmazonSSMManagedInstanceCore AWS managed policy to the AWS Identity and Access Management (IAM) role that corresponds to your Amazon Elastic Compute Cloud (EC2) instance profile.
-This is the default configuration for Amazon EKS managed node groups that're created through eksctl.
+Prerequisites: Your worker nodes must have permission to access AWS Systems Manager and Systems Manager must be running.
+To grant permissions, use the AmazonSSMManagedInstanceCore AWS managed policy.
+Attach the policy to the AWS Identity and Access Management (IAM) role that corresponds to your Amazon Elastic Compute Cloud (EC2) instance profile.
+For more information, see the To add instance profile permissions for Systems Manager to an existing role (console) section of Alternative configuration for EC2 instance permissions.

 1. Open the runbook.

-2. Check that the AWS Region in the AWS Management Console is set to the same Region as your cluster.
+2. Make sure that the AWS Region in the AWS Management Console is the same as your Amazon EKS cluster's Region.

-Note: Review the Runbook details section of the runbook for more information about the runbook.
+Note: Review the Runbook details section of the runbook for more information.

-4. (Optional) In the AutomationAssumeRole field, specify the IAM role to allow Systems Manager to perform actions.
-If not specified, then the IAM permissions of your current IAM entity are used to perform the actions in the runbook.
+4. (Optional) For AutomationAssumeRole, select the IAM role to allow Systems Manager to perform actions.
+If you don't specify a role, then Systems Manager uses your current IAM entity's permissions to perform the actions in the runbook.

 5. Choose Execute.

-6. Check the Outputs section to see why your worker node can't join your cluster and steps that you can take to resolve the error.
+6. Check the Outputs to identify why your worker node can't join your cluster and the steps that you can take to resolve the error.

 Confirm that the Amazon VPC for your cluster has support for a DNS hostname and resolution

-After you configure private access for your EKS cluster endpoint, you must turn on a DNS hostname and DNS resolution for your Amazon Virtual Private Cloud (Amazon VPC).
-When you activate endpoint private access, Amazon EKS creates an Amazon Route 53 private hosted zone for you.
-Then, Amazon EKS associates it with your cluster's Amazon VPC.
-For more information, see Control network access to cluster API server endpoint.
+After you configure private access for your Amazon EKS cluster endpoint, activate a DNS hostname and DNS resolution for your Amazon Virtual Private Cloud (Amazon VPC).
+When you activate endpoint private access, Amazon EKS creates an Amazon Route 53 private hosted zone, and then associates it with your cluster's Amazon VPC.
+For more information, see Cluster API server endpoint.

-Update the aws-auth ConfigMap with the NodeInstanceRole of your worker nodes
+Update the aws-auth ConfigMap with your worker nodes' NodeInstanceRole

-Verify that the aws-auth ConfigMap is configured correctly with the IAM role of your worker nodes, not the instance profile.
+Verify that you correctly configured the aws-auth ConfigMap with your worker nodes' IAM role instead of the instance profile.

 Set the tags for your worker nodes

-For the Tag property of your worker nodes, set key to kubernetes.io/cluster/clusterName and set value to owned.
+For the Tag property of your worker nodes, set key to kubernetes.io/cluster/clusterName and value to owned.

 Confirm that the Amazon VPC subnets for the worker node have available IP addresses

-If your Amazon VPC runs out of IP addresses, then associate a secondary CIDR to your existing Amazon VPC.
+If your Amazon VPC runs out of IP addresses, then associate a secondary Classless Inter-Domain Routing (CIDR) block with your existing Amazon VPC.
 For more information, see View Amazon EKS networking requirements for VPC and subnets.

 Confirm that your Amazon EKS worker nodes can reach the API server endpoint for you cluster